Giants ’Eli Manning stops after 16 seasons, 2 Super Bowls | paNOW | Prince Albert, Saskatchewan - Mash Viral

 “Eli Manning is not just the quarterback of those great teams, but he is the MVP of the Super Bowls,” Coughlin said.
 “He is an incredible big-game performer.
 You are talking about a guy who is great to coach, who is focused every day, who was immensely proud of preparation, practice, who had a great sense of humor, who was a cynic But the boys loved him and they loved it, and they played for him, and the boys who had the opportunity to play with him know what it’s like to be with a man with so much talent, so much grit, so much determination. “

-Manning was the only player in Giant’s history who played 16 seasons.
+Manning is the only player in Giants history who plays 16 seasons.
 His 236 regular season games (234 starts) and 248 total games are team records.

 Manning is sixth in NFL history with 8,119 attempts and seventh with 4,895 completions, 57,023 yards and 366 touchdown passes.
 He also has the highest career rate of the franchise (60.29 percent).
 He was selected for four Pro Bowls.